aka: In Universe Nick Name

 - In To Aru Majutsu no Index, Toma gives Mikoto Misaka the nickname Biri Biri, which is the Japanese onomatopoeia for an electrical discharge.
 In the dub, he calls her "Bug-zapper".

-- The World God Only Knows' Keima, very well-known among gamers he's known as "The Capturing God," was also predictably nicknamed "otamegane" by his Real Life classmates.
-Crunchyroll's subs translated it to "dweeb," which is culturally accurate, if a bit lacking in creativity.
+- The World God Only Knows' Keima, while very well-known among gamers as "The Capturing God/The God of Conquest," was also predictably nicknamed "otamegane" by his Real Life classmates.
+Crunchyroll's subs (and apparently the English dub) translated it to "dweeb" which, while lacking in creativity, is culturally accurate.

 - Ami and Mami have one for almost everyone on the main cast in the anime version of THE iDOLM@STER.